Master’s in Data Science Programs in Iowa

 Online Data Science Programs in Iowa

-Iowa is still catching up to the idea of distance learning, so you’ll probably need to expand your degree search to other states.
+Iowa has limited distance learning options, so you may need to expand your degree search to other states.
 If you’re worried about quality control, have a look at our list of things to look for in an online data science program.

 Online Graduate Certificates in Data Science

-As of 2017, no Iowa universities had developed online graduate certificate programs.
-However, our directory of Online Graduate Certificates in Data Science has a long list of programs offered by top-name schools (e.g. Stanford) around the country.
+Iowa State University offers an online Certificate in Business Analytics.
+However, our directory of Online Graduate Certificates in Data Science has a long list of programs offered by schools around the country.

 Online Master’s Degrees in Data Science

-ISU’s online Master of Business Analytics is pretty much your only choice for distance learning in Iowa.
-It’s not 100% online – there are required campus visits at the beginning, middle, and end of the program – but the vast majority of coursework can be done from home.
+ISU’s online Master of Business Analyticsis not 100% online – there are required campus visits at the beginning, middle, and end of the program – but the vast majority of coursework can be done from home.

 This is a blended program that pulls on expertise from ISU’s departments of Computer Science, Electrical and Computer Engineering, Statistics, and Industrial and Manufacturing Systems Engineering.
 Students can choose from a number of advanced electives in areas like machine learning and applied stats (online); everyone is required to participate in a capstone team project (on-campus).